The Rabin cryptosystem revisited: Rabin scheme: primes

 Let $m \in \mathbb Z_N$ be the message to be encrypted, with $N=pq$, $p \equiv q \equiv 3 \bmod 4$.
 The detailed process consists of the following steps: \begin{description} \item[Public-key:] $[N]$. \item[Encrypted message] $ [C,b_0,b_1]$, where

-where, due to Lemma \ref{dedelem}, the Dedekind sum can be taken modulo $2$ since the denominator is odd. \item[Decryption stage]: \\ - compute, as in (\ref{crt1}), the four roots, written as positive numbers, \\ - take the two roots having the same parity specified by $b_0$, say $z_1$ and $z_2$, \\ - compute the numbers
+in which, due to Lemma \ref{dedelem}, the Dedekind sum can be taken modulo $2$ since the denominator is odd. \item[Decryption stage]: \\ - compute, as in (\ref{crt1}), the four roots, written as positive numbers, \\ - take the two roots having the same parity specified by $b_0$, say $z_1$ and $z_2$, \\ - compute the numbers

 and take the root corresponding to the number equal to $b_1$. \end{description}

 The algorithm works because $s(z_1,N) \bmod 2 \neq s(z_2,N) \bmod 2 $ by the following Lemma.

 \begin{lemma} If $k$ is the product of two Blum primes $p$ and $q$, $(x_1,k)=1$, and $x_2=x_1(\psi_1-\psi_2)$, then